 It's incredibly easy to make, and the recipe is pretty foolproof.
-You can slice it crosswise for bruschetta, lengthwise for sandwiches, or use it for dipping in olive oil and balsamic.... or pizza sauce.
+You can slice it crosswise for bruschetta or crostini, lengthwise for sandwiches, or use it for dipping in olive oil and balsamic.... or pizza sauce.
 It makes great garlic cheese bread too.

 The recipe for this bread has been adapted from My Bread: The Revolutionary No-Work, No-Knead Method by Jim Lahey.